yangjiheng/DevNotes/README.md

 * Solving -lGL unsupported:  <a target=_blank href="https://gist.github.com/yangjiheng/4a6d6f5279306d88a88c7256da1a55a6">Code Gist</a>
 * Solving -lz unsupported:  <a target=_blank href="https://gist.github.com/yangjiheng/135eb7402fc4d861381f35c81317e60d">Code Gist</a>

+### nVidia Jetson
+* Install JetPack on Jetson: <a target="_blank" href="https://developer.nvidia.com/embedded/jetpack">Official Website</a>.
+A host Linux machine and the target HW device is required (preferrably connected with a micro-USB cable).
+Then JetPack can be install via nVidia SDK Manager.

 ## Native Client Development